Ariadne (drug): Use and effects

-In his 1991 book PiHKAL, Alexander Shulgin reported human tests of Ariadne at doses of up to 32 mg orally, finding that it produced "the alert of a psychedelic, with none of the rest of the package".
-Very little published data exists about the human pharmacology of Ariadne apart from Shulgin's limited testing; unpublished human trials reportedly observed some psychoactive effects, but no hallucinations.
+In his book PiHKAL (Phenethylamines I Have Known and Loved), Alexander Shulgin reported human tests of Ariadne at doses of up to 32 mg orally, finding that it produced "the alert of a psychedelic, with none of the rest of the package".
+It had a duration of roughly 2 to 5 hours.
+Very little published data exists about the human pharmacology of Ariadne apart from Shulgin's limited testing; unpublished human trials reportedly observed some psychoactive effects, but no hallucinogenic effects.
+Ariadne is one of Shulgin's "ten classic ladies", a series of methylated DOM derivatives.

-In his 2011 book The Shulgin Index, Volume One: Psychedelic Phenethylamines and Related Compounds, Shulgin described (R)-Ariadne as increasing mental alertness and producing feelings of well-being at doses of 25 to 50 mg orally.
+In his book The Shulgin Index, Volume One: Psychedelic Phenethylamines and Related Compounds, Shulgin described (R)-Ariadne as increasing mental alertness and producing feelings of well-being at doses of 25 to 50 mg orally.
 It was claimed to improve symptoms of manic depression in psychotic individuals at doses of 50 to 100 mg orally and to improve symptoms of Parkinson's disease at a dosage of 100 mg/day orally.
 Doses of up to 300 mg resulted in an altered state of consciousness but still no psychedelic effects.
 For comparison, DOM shows psychoactive sub-hallucinogenic effects at doses of 1 to 3 mg orally and psychedelic effects at doses of more than 3 mg orally.

+Another related drug with similar psychoactive effects as Ariadne is thiobuscaline.